10th Workshop on

 Submission Types

-We welcome three types of submissions, reflecting both mature research results and forward-looking ideas at the intersection of structured knowledge and generative AI. all submissions have to follow the EMNLP formatting instructions.
+We welcome three types of submissions, reflecting both mature research results and forward-looking ideas at the intersection of structured knowledge and generative AI.
+All submissions have to follow the EMNLP formatting instructions.
+All submissions are double-blind.

-1. Regular Research Papers (via ARR or direct submission)
+1. Regular Research Papers (ARR or direct submission)

 For original research contributions.
 We accept papers reviewed through the ACL Rolling Review (ARR); authors may submit to ARR and commit their papers to AKBC.
 Accepted papers will follow standard ACL/EMNLP reviewing policies.
 The page limit is 8 pages + references.